brandoncbd/ArmWindowsOnAndroid/README.md

 # ArmWindowsOnAndroid
-Arm version Windows run on Android Virtual machine with high efficiency.
-With KVM and GPU enabled.
+Arm version Windows run on Android Virtual machine with high efficiency, with KVM and GPU enabled.